csaid/csaid.github.io/_posts/2016-05-11-optimizing-things-in-the-ussr.md

   <div id="chart" class="inner" style="position:relative"></div>
   <!-- <div id="econ_scatter" class="inner" style="position:relative"></div> -->
   <div class="caption">
-<strong>Figure 1.</strong> Some example inputs and outputs in the Soviet economy in 1951, described in units of weight.
+  **Figure 1.** Some example inputs and outputs in the Soviet economy in 1951, described in units of weight.
 This summary shows an extreme dimensionality reduction, more extreme than was ever used in planning.
 In this diagram, most commodities are excluded and each displayed commodity collapses across multiple different product types.
 Multiple steps in the supply chain are collapsed into a single step.
-(Source: <a href = "http://www.foia.cia.gov/sites/default/files/document_conversions/89801/DOC_0000380738.pdf">CIA</a>)
+(Source: [CIA](http://www.foia.cia.gov/sites/default/files/document_conversions/89801/DOC_0000380738.pdf))
   </div>
 </div>